ananyamissra/Diabetes-Prediction-System/README.md

 Feel free to customize the notebook and experiment with different hyperparameters or feature engineering techniques to improve the model's accuracy.

 ## Contributing

 Contributions to this project are welcome.
 You can contribute by:

 - Opening issues for bug reports or feature requests.
 - Forking the repository and making improvements via pull requests.

 ## Acknowledgments

 - The dataset used in this project is diabetes.csv from PIMA Diabetes dataset.
 - Special thanks to the Scikit-learn and Jupyter Notebook communities for their valuable resources and documentation.

+## Contact

+If you have any questions or feedback, feel free to reach out to [Ananya Mishra](https://github.com/ananyamissra).

+Have a Good Health!